masqquerade/jb_clickup/README.md

 - `GH_NAME` - GitHub login that hosts your repository
 - `REPO_NAME` - The name of repository
 - `SERVER_PORT` - Server port (e.g. 3000)

+### 4. Setup smee.io
+To expose local server I used [smee.io](https://smee.io/).
+GitHub has detailed step-by-step guide for it:

 ### 4. Start the tool in developer mode
 `npm run dev`